Thinking beyond borders

 Each employee is entitled to deduction of deemed costs of ANG 500 per year for execution of his employment.
 Prove with evidences is necessary to claim a higher deduction.

-Nondeductible costs for assignees include, for example, workspace and personal care, not work related clothes and representation costs, if the relationship with the employment of latter costs cannot be proven satisfactorily, residential and communing expenses.
+Non-deductible costs for assignees include, for example, workspace and personal care, non-work related clothes and representation costs, residential and communing expenses.